 Morgan Irish-George is a media and content manager for the Center for Sport, Peace, and Society.
 In addition to managing the website and social media presence of the U.S. Department of State’s Global Sports Mentoring Program, Irish-George also serves as a graphic designer and photographer for the Center.
 She also assists in the monitoring and evaluation process and in distributing small grants to program alumni.
 She previously worked with the Center as a media contractor and joined as a full-time member in 2019.
 Irish-George earned a bachelor’s degree in media communications from Asbury University in Kentucky.

-Rainey Johns is a program assistant for the Center.
-In addition to her full-time job as the director of the Versailles-Woodford County Parks & Recreation Department in Kentucky, Johns assists with logistics, budgets, and recordkeeping.
-She has worked with Hillyer for more than twenty years, traveling to the Middle East and North Africa to coach softball, soccer, basketball, and adaptive sports.
+Rainey Johns is a program assistant for the Center for Sport, Peace, and Society.
+In addition to her full-time job as the director of the Versailles-Woodford County Parks and Recreation Department and President of USTA Kentucky, Johns assists with logistics, budgets, and record-keeping.
+She has worked with Hillyer for more than 20 years, traveling to the Middle East and North Africa to coach softball, soccer, basketball, and adaptive sports.
 Johns earned bachelor’s degrees in recreation and psychology from Campbellsville University, where she also played on the softball team and was goalkeeper on the first women’s soccer team at the university.